LEARNAcademy/syllabus/ruby/inheritance.md

 **Story**: As a developer, I can age my Bear up.

+**Story**: As a developer, I can see a message that tells me all of my Bear's information.

 **Story**: As a developer, if my Bear turns 20 years old, I can make it die peacefully after a full and happy life.
 **Hint**: You will need a method that changes the status of `alive` in the initialize method of Animal.

-**Story**: As a developer, I can see a message that tells me all of my Bear's information.

 **Story**: As a developer, I can create a Mammal of my choice.

+**Story**: As a developer, I can interact with the new Mammal via various methods.

+**Story**: As a developer, I can see a message that tells me all of my new Mammal's information.

 ### Stretch Challenges